Smoothing cones over K3 surfaces: Proof of Theorem

-\begin{cor} Let $S$ be a general K3 surface with primitive polarisation $L$ of genus $g$ and write $X=C_a(S,L)$.
-Then $T^1_X$ is concentrated in degree 0 if and only if $g=11$ or $g\ge 13$. \end{cor} See the next section for various comments about the generality assumption.
+In this section we prove \begin{thm} Let $S$ be a general K3 surface with primitive polarisation $L$ of genus $g$ and write $X=C_a(S,L)$.
+Then $T^1_X$ is concentrated in degree 0 if and only if $g=11$ or $g\ge 13$, and $X$ is smoothable if and only if $g\le10$ or $g=12$. \end{thm}